hiteshjoshi1/commands/aws_learn/aws_ebs_volumes.md

   - Instance Store(Ephemeral Storage) - Root device is created from template stored in S3, cannot stop such an Ec2 instance, only restart, terminate.
   - EBS Backed Volumes - Root device volume is created from snapshot.

+NOTE - You can create AMI's from both a Volume or from a snapshot.

 ## AMI Types
 - EBS (Amazon EBS Volume created from an Amazon EBS Snapshot)